polymage-labs/mlirx/benchmark/README.md

 Any combination of these could be used.
 The only optimization step not included here is of loop tiling: as such, we start from an already tiled loop nest in dgemm-tiled-benchmark.mlir (albeit with no other optimizations on it).
-Performing the tiling via the existing utilities mlir::tile and mlir::interchange is left as an exercise to the reader. :)
+Performing the tiling via the existing utilities (mlir::tile and mlir::interchange) is left as an exercise to the reader. :)

 **To try some of these optimizations standalone**:

-**-affine-vectorize**: Auto-vectorization (completely different from the -affine-vectorize/"super vectorizer" in MLIR tree).
+**-affine-vectorize**: Auto-vectorization (entirely different from the -affine-vectorize/"super vectorizer" in MLIR tree).

-**-affine-scalrep**: scalar replacement
+**-affine-scalrep**: Perform scalar replacement on subscripted memref accesses

 ```
 $ mlir-opt -affine-vectorize -affine-scalrep benchmark/dgemm-tiled-benchmark.mlir